“I am somebody. I can do something.”

 This theme of opportunities being “just down the road from home” continued on through Justin’s life, even up to today.
 Like how opening the Rook & Pawn Board Game Cafe would lead to a position with Creature Comforts Brewing Company.
 Or how his now fianceé grew up just 5 minutes away from his childhood home, and how they reconnected shortly after she began her teaching career in the Clarke County School District.
 And even how his relationship with Books for Keeps began in a volunteer capacity, and the Program Manager position became a possibility just at the right time in his life.

 Rainey Lynch began working with Books for Keeps in February 2017.
-She joins the team with a background in communications and administrative management – a perfect fit, as she has been tasked with coordinating the organization’s social media and traditional media strategy, as well as managing Books for Keeps’ administrative needs.
+She joins the team with a background in communications, bookkeeping, and administrative management – a perfect fit, as she has been tasked with coordinating the organization’s social media and traditional media strategy, as well as managing Books for Keeps’ administrative, bookkeeping, and human resources needs.

 Meet our founder